microprediction/microprediction/docs/tldr.md

 For markets to work efficiently with almost no trade friction, participation by humans and inaminate autonomous algorithms should be seamless.
 If you are willing to [cut and paste one line](https://microprediction.github.io/microprediction/setup.html) on bash command you'll be on the way to being convinced of that fact, since this will initiate your participation in a stripped-down improvement of an options market (no email or ISDA required).

-There's one more thing: recursion.
+There are other important ideas such as recursion, privacy, and the reformulation of control theory and reinforcement learning.
 By all means look at what [people are saying](https://microprediction.github.io/building_an_open_ai_network/feedback.html) about the [book](https://mitpress.mit.edu/9780262047326/microprediction/) and decide to wade deeper into this future vision of bespoke quantitative business optimization, powered by a million copies of what you see here, and improvements on the same.